CERTCC/Vultron/docs/process_models/rm/index.md

 In this section, we define the allowable transitions between states in the RM process model.
 The RM process, including its states and transitions, is depicted in the following diagram.
 State transitions represent messaging opportunities to communicate CVD case status among Participants.
-This is the lynchpin that makes the RM model point toward a technical protocol.
+This point is the lynchpin that makes the RM model point toward a technical protocol.
 Every state transition implies a different message type.

 {% include-markdown "./rm_state_machine_diagram.md" %}